davidhalvorsen/ALT_Introns_Exons_and_Promoters/README UPDATES.md

 Suda 2002 Interchromosomal Telomere Length Variation Graakjaer 2003 The pattern of chromosome-specific variations in telomere length in humans is determined by inherited, telomere-near factors and is maintained throughout life

+TALK ABOUT POT1 ALLOW TELOMERASE FROM LEI 2005 FIG 7

 #### Model of Inhibiting Telomerase
 When DNA is getting copied, small end pieces aren't able to be fully copied.
 This is known as the End Replication Problem and is a result of Okazaki fragments incompletely covering the end of the chromosome.
 This is an issue for cell types that need to divide a lot, like Hematopoietic stem cells (HSC).
 HSCs have plenty of division to do so they can keep up with all the differentiation to make blood cells.
 This is why they express telomerase, which is a reverse transcriptase that adds repetitive telomeric DNA (TTAGGG)n to the ends of the chromosomes (Allsopp 2001).
 Did you notice that I'm citing a paper from the Weissman lab? ;)